slexisvn/query_engine/docs/00-orientation/01-what-is-a-query-engine.md

         -> Seq Scan on ORDERS as O
 ```

-The filter has moved two levels down and now guards the `CUSTOMER` scan directly. `Sort` and `Limit` have become one node. **Both trees compute the same answer on every possible database.** That equivalence is the contract the whole optimizer is built on, and Part 3 is about how each pass earns the right to claim it.
+The filter now guards the `CUSTOMER` scan directly. `Sort` and `Limit` have become one node. **Both trees must satisfy the same query semantics.** That includes preserving duplicates and null behavior, while allowing different choices among ties the query does not resolve.
+Part 3 examines the conditions that make each rewrite legal.

 ### 5. Physical plan — choosing algorithms